phone scam fake

 Are you getting a bunch of these comments/DMs?

-The first time I got a comment I was pretty excited, it was from Ernest Matheo and to a naive, before research me, they looked pretty real.
+The first time I got a comment I was pretty excited, it was from Ernest Matheo, and to a naive, before researching me, they looked pretty real.
 But after I started getting more comments from brands about collaborating, I got pretty suspicious.
-So, I started researching and usually if a brand is real and established, they have a big internet footprint.
+So, I started researching and usually, if a brand is real and established, they have a big internet footprint.
 Ernest Matheo didn’t.

 Once you interact with one bot, all the other ones come along.